K4kug3n/Oscar/README.md

 You can unlink with :
 > !divorce

 Status and activity is updated every 10 minutes.
+Need a configuration file `configs/wedding.json` with `married_member: ""` field to start working.